jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

 ### 190 Assessment of tax
 (1) The monthly return under section 189 may be accepted by the principal administrative officer as sufficient proof of the matters set forth in them, and the local authorities fuel tax may be assessed by the principal administrative officer accordingly.
 (2) For the purposes of this Part, the Auditor-General has, in respect of the records of wholesale distributors relating to specified engine fuel sold, agreed to be sold, disposed of, delivered, or used by the local authority, the same powers as it has under the Public Audit Act 2001.
-(3) After any such inspection or examination as aforesaid, the Audit Office may require the principal administrative officer of the distribution authority of any tax area in which a local authorities fuel tax is in force to make any assessment or amended assessment for the purpose of this Part, and it shall be the duty of the principal administrative officer to comply with that requirement.
+(3) After any such inspection or examination as aforesaid, the Auditor-General may require the principal administrative officer of the distribution authority of any tax area in which a local authorities fuel tax is in force to make any assessment or amended assessment for the purpose of this Part, and it shall be the duty of the principal administrative officer to comply with that requirement.

 ### 191 Assessment presumed to be correct
-Every assessment made by the principal administrative officer under this Part shall be taken to be correct, and the tax shall be payable accordingly, unless, on an appeal under section 192 or in proceedings taken under this Act in a Court of competent jurisdiction, a different amount is proved to be the tax payable on the specified engine fuel, or it is proved that no tax is payable, as the case may be.
+Every assessment made by the principal administrative officer under this Part shall be taken to be correct, and the tax shall be payable accordingly, unless, on an appeal under section 192 or in proceedings taken under this Act in a court of competent jurisdiction, a different amount is proved to be the tax payable on the specified engine fuel, or it is proved that no tax is payable, as the case may be.

 ### 192 Appeal against assessment
 (1) Within 14 days after a demand for the tax is made by the principal administrative officer in accordance with his assessment, the wholesale distributor may appeal to a District Court, by way of originating application, against the assessment.
-(2) On the hearing of the appeal, the Court, whose decision shall be final, may confirm or amend the assessment made by the principal administrative officer.
+(2) On the hearing of the appeal, the court, whose decision shall be final, may confirm or amend the assessment made by the principal administrative officer.

 ### 193 Tax recoverable as a debt
 (1) Any local authorities fuel tax payable on any specified engine fuel shall, immediately on the delivery of the specified engine fuel within the tax area, or on its use in the tax area by the wholesale distributor, constitute a debt owing to the distribution authority of the tax area by the wholesale distributor, and be recoverable accordingly.